-The COVID-19 crisis has meant that the Council has had to review its ways of working and is currently undertaking a Cost Reduction and Efficiency Programme (CREP) to identity changes in working.
-The continuing economic and funding uncertainty will require the Council to continually review service provision, its delivery models and budget forecast.
+The COVID-19 crisis and subsequent recovery phase meant that the Council has had to review its ways of working and has a New Ways of Working workstream as part of the wider Savings and Transformation Programme (STP, formerly Cost Reduction and Efficiencies Programme (CREP)) to identity changes in working.
+The continuing economic and funding uncertainty over the medium-term will require the Council to continually review service provision, its delivery models and budget forecast.

 Details of the Council's MTFS can be found on the following link: